• Home / Latest Company News /

 Will magnets ruin your smartphone?

 We’ve all heard the safety warnings.
 Keep magnets away from your credit cards!
-Don’t have near your computer!
+Don’t have magnets near your computer!
 Keep magnets away from your phone!
-However, do they actually pose a risk to electronics, and where did the idea that they do come from in the first place?

 Goudsmit UK

-Goudsmit UK sub-contract manufacture a vast variety of magnets and magnetic assemblies to suit your requirements, no matter the industry.
-Qualified to ISO 9001 and AS 9120B a, we’re the perfect partner for you.
+Goudsmit UK manufacture a vast variety of magnets and magnetic assemblies to suit your requirements, no matter the industry.
+Qualified to ISO 9001, we’re the perfect partner for you.

 Share this post: